dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 multi-experiment data, the user interface for handling such data is still rather limited.
-In order to do joint refinement of the sweeps we need to combine them into a single multi-experiment :file:`experiments.json` and corresponding :file:`reflections.pickle`.
+In order to do joint refinement of the sweeps we need to combine them into a single multi-experiment :file:`experiments.json` and corresponding :file:`reflections.refl`.
 Whilst doing this we want to reduce the separate detector, beam and goniometer models for each experiment into a single shared model of each type.
 The program :program:`dials.combine_experiments` can be used for this, but first we have to prepare an input file with a text editor